 In the production process, small amounts of methane can leak unintentionally.
 In addition, methane may be intentionally released or vented to the atmosphere for safety reasons at the wellhead or to reduce pressure from equipment or pipelines.

-How does EPA propose to address methane emissions from oil and natural gas production?
+How does EPA propose to address methane emissions from new oil and natural gas wells?

 EPA proposed a rule in August 2015 under Section 111(b) of the Clean Air Act.
 It would require operators of new oil and gas wells to find and repair leaks, capture natural gas from the completion of hydraulically fractured oil wells, limit emissions from new and modified pneumatic pumps, and limit emissions from several types of equipment used at natural gas transmission compressor stations, including compressors and pneumatic controllers.
 EPA estimates that this proposal would prevent the emission of 340,000 to 400,000 short tons of methane in 2025, which is the equivalent of 7.7 million to 9 million metric tons of carbon dioxide.
 A final rule is expected in 2016.

 The proposal from DOI will update rules and require oil and gas producers to reduce methane emissions from operations.
 It proposes the first-ever limits for flaring of natural gas as well as increased disclosure requirements.
 The DOI proposal would prohibit venting except in specified circumstances, require pre-drill planning for leak reduction, and increased use of leak-detection technology.

 What entities will be covered by the regulations?

 The proposed rule would cover new and modified oil and gas production sources, and natural gas processing and transmission sources.
 Specifically, EPA notes it will look to reduce emissions from five specific sources: